rignanese/VHDL_LAB/Lab3/readme.md

 The test bench is really simple.
 You just need to connect a clk source as a stimulus of this design.

+# Finite state machine

+In this last example we will implement the MOORE finite state machied that was described during a previous lesson.
+This state machine will recognize when a sequence of 3 consecutive 1 is detected.

+By following this picture we can describe the behaviour of the machine